 Graduation season is upon us – final exams are being administered, teachers are wrapping up the semester, and students are preparing for summer break.
-The highlight of this season is usually the graduation ceremony, but unfortunately due to the COVID-19 outbreak many schools are canceling or postponing their graduations.
+The highlight of this season is usually the graduation ceremony, but unfortunately due to the COVID-19 pandemic, many states and school districts are enforcing strong regulations or opting for a mix of virtual or in-person.
 Despite these circumstances, it is still important to celebrate this major milestone in your child’s or student’s life.
 Some schools are getting creative, like UC Berkeley’s “UC Blockeley commencement” – a virtual commencement ceremony held on a student-built replica of the campus on a Minecraft server.
 While you don’t need to dedicate hours to creating an entire virtual campus, there are still creative ways you can celebrate your new graduate this summer.

 Before you host the best virtual graduation ever for your child or students, consider checking out our tips on how to securely host a Zoom meeting.
 Graduation is meant to be a special moment for your students, so don’t let a hacker ruin the event.

 Get creative with custom virtual backgrounds

 Now more than ever is the time to get creative with any tools available.
 You can find new and exciting ways to celebrate your student’s hard work for the year with custom virtual backgrounds using tools like Canva.
 Virtual backgrounds can be used in a variety of creative ways such as the following: